Useful Formulas

 The Beer Lambert equation states that the absorbance is equal to the molar absorptivity times the object thickness (b) times the absorber concentration (c).
 The equation is:

 Relative reflectance is defined by intensity of radiant energy reflected from the object divided by the intensity of radiant energy illuminating the object at each wavelength.
-Please note that absolute reflectance adds additional terms to the equation to elminate the spectral characteristics of the reference material.
+Please note that absolute reflectance adds additional terms to the equation to eliminate the spectral characteristics of the reference material.